webresh/kendrick/README.md

 wget -O- https://goo.gl/WUQxmp | bash
 ````

-## How to download pre-compiled versions of Kendrick 0.42 for your platform
+## How to download pre-compiled stable versions of Kendrick 0.42 for your platform

 To download pre-compiled versions of Kendrick for your platform of choice, follow the links below: